Aldactazide®(as a combination product containing Spironolactone, Hydrochlorothiazide)

 Spironolactone and hydrochlorothiazide may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: nauseavomitingdiarrhealoss of appetitestomach painfrequent urinationdizzinessheadacheenlarged or painful breastsirregular menstrual periodsdifficulty maintaining or achieving an erectionvaginal bleeding in post-menopausal ('after the change of life', the end of monthly menstrual periods) womendrowsiness

-If you experience any of the following symptoms, call your doctor immediately: muscle weakness or crampschanges in vision or eye painrapid, excessive weight lossfatigueslow or irregular heartbeatunusual bruising or bleedingyellowing of the skin or eyesskin rashitchingfeverconfusion
+Some side effects can be serious.
+If you experience any of these symptoms, call your doctor immediately: muscle weakness or crampschanges in vision or eye painrapid, excessive weight lossfatigueslow or irregular heartbeatunusual bruising or bleedingyellowing of the skin or eyesskin rashitchingfeverconfusion

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at Web Site] or by phone [1-800-332-1088].